Learn more about employee and dependent eligibility for benefits.

 In general, every eligible employee may enroll eligible dependents.
-However, if both you and your spouse are Baker Hughes employees, you may:
+However, if both you and your spouse or domestic partner are Baker Hughes employees, you may:

-Eligible children may be enrolled as dependents of either you or your spouse, but not both.
+Eligible children may be enrolled as dependents of either you or your spouse or domestic partner, but not both.

 All Baker Hughes employees are required to provide proof of dependent eligibility for any new dependents* added to coverage under the Baker Hughes Health & Protection benefit plans.
 If you add dependents to your coverage, you will receive a notification and information on the required proof of eligibility.
 If you do not submit acceptable documentation by the deadline provided, those dependents will be removed from the plans for which they were enrolled and will not have coverage.
 Additionally, if a dependent becomes ineligible, you must notify the Benefits Center immediately.
 Intentionally covering ineligible persons under these plans may be subject to discipline, up to and including termination.

 Note: If you are a foreign national on a US work visa, a translated and legalized marriage or birth certificate is required.